Learn the fundamentals of Essbase and distributed OLAP.

 In what format is the data?

 How will you access the data?
-If you must access relational data, you may need Oracle Essbase SQL Interface.
+If you must access relational data, you may need Oracle Essbase SQL Interface or Integration Services.

 Oracle Enterprise Performance Management System Installation and Configuration Guide